Jean Jacques Étienne Lucas: Career

-Born in Marennes, he joined the French Navy at the age of 14.
+Born in Marennes, Charente-Maritime, he joined the French Navy at the age of 14.
 From 1779 to 1782 he sailed on the Hermione.
-During this period, he fought at the battle off Cape Breton (21 July 1781), part of the American Revolutionary War.
+During this period, he fought at the action of 21 July 1781 as part of the American Revolutionary War.

 The Battle of Trafalgar

 He is primarily remembered for his role in the Battle of Trafalgar.
 By 1805, Lucas was a capitaine de vaisseau, the French title for captain.
 He commanded the French ship of the line Redoutable.

 On 21 October 1805, at Trafalgar, Redoutable was located just off the port side of the Bucentaure, flagship of Admiral Pierre-Charles Villeneuve.
-As a result of this positioning, Lucas and his crew found themselves between the two columns of British ships commanded by Nelson and in the heat of battle from very early on in the conflict.
+As a result of this positioning, Lucas and his crew found themselves between the two columns of British ships commanded by Lord Nelson and in the heat of battle from very early on in the conflict.
 They engaged HMS Victory, Nelson's flagship, and through use of heavy artillery they came astern of Victory and sought to board her.

 The battle aboard Victory was bloody, costing both sides many lives and ultimately resulting in stalemate.
 Admiral Nelson himself was mortally wounded by a musket shot fired from atop one of the masts of the Redoutable, but before the boarding was successful, HMS Temeraire intervened and opened fire on the starboard side of Redoutable, resulting in the deaths of over two hundred French sailors.

 At 2:30 p.m., Redoutable surrendered to Temeraire after having lost 522 men out of their total 643.
 Of this number, 300 were killed and 222 were wounded.
 Lucas himself was injured, and the ship had suffered damage which had led to the hold taking on several feet of water.
 The masts had been broken and there was substantial damage to the rest of the ship, including the artillery.